Potential host institutions are welcome to send their availability to host a NTN fellow, together with the potential PIs and areas of research.

 Areas of interest: supernova neutrinos, high energy neutrinos from astrophysical jets, neutrino synergy with gravitational waves, neutrinos in cosmology.

 Areas of interest: Understanding and searching for standard and new physics in neutrino oscillations, scattering, and astroparticle experiments.

 PI: Pavel Fileviez Perez

-Areas of interest: Theories for neutrino masses, neutrino phenomenology, lepton flavour violation, CP violation in the neutrino sector, and lepton number violation at colliders.
+Areas of interest: Theories for Physics beyond the Standard Model and neutrino masses, neutrino phenomenology, lepton flavour violation, CP violation in the neutrino sector, and lepton number violation at colliders.

 Center for Neutrino Physics, Virginia Tech, Blacksburg VA

 PIs: Shunsaku Horiuchi, Patrick Huber, Djordje Minic, Ian Shoemaker, Tatsu Takeuchi